ethereum-oasis-op/baseline/docs/basics/glossary.md

 ### Step

-A discreet _baselined_ Record/Function/BusinessEvent/Document \(e.g,.
+A discrete _baselined_ Record/Function/BusinessEvent/Document \(e.g,.
 RFP, MSA, PO\) within a Workflow that implements a set of baseline Tasks.

 ### Task